 The goal of these signs is to build knowledge and awareness about the history and significance of Seneca Village.
 It was important to the Conservancy, as caretakers of the Park and stewards of its history, to encourage the public to explore this history in the place where people lived.
 The exhibit provides a definitive resource of what we know to this point, but also a foundation for future research that still needs to be done.
 We also hope that a deeper understanding of Seneca Village will help spark discussion about a permanent way to commemorate it, a plan we are currently exploring.

-As part of the completion of the project, the Landmarks Preservation Commission, which oversees all archeology projects in public parks and safeguards all the artifacts, created a digital exhibit featuring 300 artifacts discovered in Seneca Village.
+The Landmarks Preservation Commission, which oversees all archeology projects in public parks and safeguards all the artifacts, created a digital exhibit featuring 300 artifacts discovered in Seneca Village.

 What happened to the residents of Seneca Village after they were forced to leave is an important question that has not been easy to answer.
 It involves serious detective work, wading through property records and census records, and trying to trace people who did not leave much of a trace—many of whom had very common names.
 But historian Celedonia Jones (Manhattan Borough Historian Emeritus) was able to trace the family of Seneca Village resident Andrew Williams to the present day.
 The Conservancy produced a short video that tells a piece of this family’s story and Jones’s comprehensive research.

-In addition to the resources on Seneca Village history and archeology mentioned above, for educators, we recommend a guide produced by the New-York Historical Society.
+In addition to the resources on Seneca Village history and archaeology mentioned above, for educators, we recommend a guide produced by the New-York Historical Society.
 It focuses on how to use primary sources such as newspapers, historic photographs, and maps, and provides insight into the process and challenge of researching historic Black communities.
 (Note that some of the information about Seneca Village has been updated since it was published in 2011.)

 The Conservancy receives lot of requests for information on Seneca Village, ranging from more general inquiries about who lived there to more specific questions such as to whether Seneca Village was a stop on the Underground Railroad.
-We compiled some of these questions with brief answers and recommendations for further research in this resource guide.
+We compiled some of these questions with brief answers and recommendations for further research in this guide.

 Seneca Village and art